Davisdavy/hero-sq/README.md

 # RepoSearch Me by Davis

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with Java version 12.

 ## BDD